mtnfog/entitydb/README.md

 As EntityDB matures its goals are to provide a means for storing and querying entities that's scalable, efficient, and useful to the community.

-For documentation on how to configure and use EntityDB refer to the [User Documentation](https://github.com/mtnfog/entitydb/blob/master/documentation.md).
+For documentation on how to configure and use EntityDB refer to the [Documentation](https://github.com/mtnfog/entitydb/blob/master/documentation.md).
 More information about EntityDB may be available on our website at http://www.mtnfog.com/products/entitydb/.

 ## Architecture